dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesAggregationTechnologiesLiveRequestInfo.md

 > **`optional`** **keyword**: `string`

-target keyword in the domain’s meta keywords optional field
+target keyword in the domain’s meta keywords required field if you don’t specify group, category or technology at least one field (group, category, keyword, technology) must be set UTF-8 encoding
-UTF-8 encoding
-each keyword should be at least 3 characters long
 example:
 "seo"

 #### Source

-main.ts:76167
+main.ts:76448

 ***